 This started as music.

-Now it’s becoming a story.
+Now it’s a book.

-Read the opening chapter.
+Read the opening pages.

 The door opens just long enough for the outside to exist, and then it’s gone.